 Another top-rated POI provider is OpenStreetMap, a source for all geographical datasets that are publicly available.
 Using this platform, projects that use POI data can feed up-to-date and additionally back to OpenStreetMap, which improves the databases.
 One drawback with OpenStreetMap for app or website developers is that the API to the databases is not very reliable.
 The servers on which the data is hosted are provided by volunteers and therefore the uptime is not guaranteed.

-Choosing a POI data provider can be a tough task.
+Choosing a POI data provider or POI API can be a tough task.
 The physical world is constantly changing, making it difficult to maintain accurate POI databases.
 Even with top machine learning and data science teams, providers can still find bugs and inaccuracies in their databases.

 Quality and accuracy are key for POI data, however you will want to think about other factors such as the data provider’s delivery capabilities, the effort you’ll need to prepare the data for use, and how you’ll choose from the array of POI data providers out there.

+Evaluating a POI database vendor is no easy feat.
 A good starting point is to define your goals, think about the category of data you need, decide on the frequency of updates, and think about the level of accuracy you require.
+Check out our checklist below to help you evaluate a POI database provider:

 POIs and geofencing make a great pair.
 They make location-based campaign creation more efficient and supercharge data insights allowing you to understand your customers behaviour and interests from all angles.

-You can create geofences around all types of POIs such as department stores, supermarkets and shopping malls.
+You can create geofences around all types of points of interest such as department stores, supermarkets and shopping malls.
 When an app user crosses your geofences, you can target them with relevant location-based ads.
 You can also gain valuable insights for building audience profiles and segments for better targeting.

 Without a POI database, you would need to know the name and location of each individual boutique or store.
 However, a POI database allows you to find all locations that fall into a particular category in one go.

-PlotProjects has seen the growth in demand for up-to-date POI’s.
+PlotProjects has seen the growth in demand for up-to-date POI data APIs.
 We believe that OpenStreetMap is a very reliable source and will be improving very quickly.
 However, due to the open source structure it cannot guarantee the reliability of API to get the POI’s requests.
 PlotProjects has developed a solution for this issue and offers a reliable database providing the OpenStreetMap POI’s.

-If you’d like to learn more about using POIs for your own geofencing campaigns, contact PlotProjects today.
+If you’d like to learn more about using POIs for your own location data and geofencing campaigns, contact PlotProjects today.